5d-code/lpp-vita-typedef/README.md

 code to Lua file with **placeholder** functions/variables.
 Im not going to release it because its really badly written.

-Please issue an issue (??) if you find inconsistencies
+Please issue an issue (??) if you find inconsistencies or fixed it yourself and submit a pull request